-33 Making a corruption complaint
+35 Making a corruption complaint

-- (1) A corruption complaint may be made by any person to the Commission, either directly or through an integrity officer. - (2) The complaint may initially be made orally or in writing, but if it is made orally it must be reduced to writing: - (a) if it is made to an integrity officer by the integrity officer; or

-(b) if it is made to the Commission - by a staff member of the Commission.

-(3) The written complaint must:

-- (a) be signed by the complainant; and - (b) identify the complainant, unless the complainant requests to remain anonymous.
+- (1) A corruption complaint may be made by any person to the Commission, either directly or through an integrity officer. - (2) The complaint may initially be made orally or in writing, but if it is made orally it must be reduced to writing: - (a) if it is made to an integrity officer by the integrity officer; or - (b) if it is made to the Commission by a staff member of the Commission. - (3) The written complaint must: - (a) be signed by the complainant; and - (b) identify the complainant, unless the complainant requests that his or her identity be kept confidential.

-34 Further information
+36 Further information